Skip to main content

 Using a CRM system with a strong marketing function that the marketers have to use on a daily basis helps demystify the extensive terminology both areas use.
 In addition, marketers will be at home extracting data from a joint system and therefore take on board feedback from current customers, which could have otherwise been perceived as sales criticism.

-Putting some system of joint financial rewards will always result in greater levels of co-operation, though personally I believe that the natural sales psyche will always flourish best with an additional, closing reward.
-Equally, if rewards are at least partly based on profitability, not only is it good for the overall bottom line but it also encourages sales to understand marketing’s pricing constraints.
+Putting a system of joint financial rewards will always result in greater levels of co-operation, though personally I believe that the natural sales psyche will always flourish best with an additional closing reward.
+Equally, if rewards are at least partly based on profitability, not only is it good for the overall bottom line, but it also encourages sales to understand marketing’s pricing constraints.